compGeom-s23/compGeom-s23.github.io/Projects/P3-mondrian.md

 its height).
 You will call this function after you build the tree to see basic info about the tree.

-The function to build a  kd-tree will taake the array of points as parameter.
+The function to build a  kd-tree will take the array of points as parameter.
 In C-style it might look like this:

 ```
-/* Build a kd-tree for the set of points, where each leaf cell
+/* Build a kd-tree for the set of points, where each leaf cell ncontains  1 point.
-   contains  1 point.
    Return a pointer to the tree.
 */
 kdtree*  build_kdtree(vector<point2d> & points)
 ```